 Yes, black diamonds are some of the most underrated diamonds that have been on and off the popularity charts for years.
-The most recent time black diamonds were in the news is when Mr. Big proposed to Carrie with a black diamond engagement ring in the 2010 movie Sex and the City 2.
+The most recent time black diamonds were in the news was when Mr. Big proposed to Carrie with a black diamond engagement ring in the 2010 movie Sex and the City 2.
 For quite some time, black diamonds were held in low regard and were seen as jinxed.
-There is the case of the 67.50 ct Indian diamond called the Eye of the Brahman, it was stolen from a temple in the early 1800s, and whoever held it died from suicide.
-To break this jinx, it was finally recut and set with colorless diamonds by Charles F. Winson.
+The 67.50 ct Indian diamond case is called the Eye of the Brahman.
+It was stolen from a temple in the early 1800s, and whoever held it died from suicide.
+It was finally recut and set with colorless diamonds by Charles F. Winson to break this jinx.
 Also known as the Black Orlov, this diamond has been displayed at world-renowned museums in the US and Britain.

 There are two types of black diamonds- natural black diamonds and manufactured (treated) black diamonds.
 Natural black diamonds are rare- their prices can range from $3000-$5000 per carat.

 On the other hand, any colorless diamond can be treated to become black, but they do not have the same features as a natural black diamond.
-Natural black diamonds have almost no reflections, its pitch-black color is what makes them so famous.
-This gives an amazing contrasting look, especially when colorless diamonds and other gemstones are added to precious-metal-based jewelry.
+Natural black diamonds have almost no reflections, and their pitch-black color is what makes them so famous.
+This gives a fantastic contrasting look, especially when colorless diamonds and other gemstones are added to precious metal-based jewelry.

 The pitch-black color of the diamonds comes from the cluster of graphite in them.
 Black diamonds have a lot of inclusions (blemishes) that make the diamond black.
-There are also diamonds called ‘salt and pepper diamonds’ where a lesser amount of inclusions in the diamonds gives it a signature black and white color.
+There are also diamonds called ‘salt and pepper diamonds’ where fewer inclusions in the diamonds give it a signature black and white color.
 These diamonds are popular with those on a tight budget.

-Moreover, there are lab-grown black diamonds that are made stimulating the way these diamonds form in the Earth’s crust.
+Moreover, lab-grown black diamonds are made, stimulating the way these diamonds form in the Earth’s crust.
 Though these are diamonds in their truest sense, they are way cheaper than naturally occurring black diamonds.
-Then there are the low-quality cubic zirconia diamonds which are available at rock-bottom prices.
+Then there are the low-quality cubic zirconia diamonds available at rock-bottom prices.

 Nevertheless, a natural black diamond scores 10 on Mohr’s scale representing mineral hardness.
 They are said to be more durable than most colorless diamonds.
 That is why black diamonds have many uses in various industries.

 Getting hold of a black diamond will require you to do a lot of research.
-You will have to approach many jewelry shops before you can find one that sells black diamonds.
-Furthermore, you will also have to ensure it is a natural black diamond, you have to ask for documentation to be doubly sure.
+You will have to approach many jewelry shops before finding one that sells black diamonds.
+Furthermore, you will also have to ensure it is a natural black diamond, and you have to ask for documentation to be doubly sure.

-Any kind of black diamond jewelry that is made of precious metals like platinum, gold, silver, or others ensures you are always in the limelight.
+Any kind of black diamond jewelry made of precious metals like platinum, gold, silver, or others ensures you are always in the limelight.

 The rarity of black diamonds is what makes them so popular and precious.
-The natural versions of these diamonds are rare and expensive, but there are also more affordable versions like black lab-grown diamonds or treated black diamonds.
+The natural versions of these diamonds are rare and expensive, but more affordable versions like black lab-grown diamonds or treated black diamonds.

 These jewels never go out of fashion.
-If you are looking to give your woman a gift she’ll cherish forever, a black diamond engagement ring could help you score brownie points.
+If you want to give your woman a gift she’ll cherish forever, a black diamond engagement ring could help you score brownie points.